 Commercial real estate can be one of the best investments around, due to recurring cash flow, property appreciation over the long term, and tax benefits that only real estate investors enjoy.
 However, real estate investing isn’t always as easy as it might seem.

 But before you begin investing in real estate, it’s important to learn from the mistakes that other investors have made.
-You’ll save valuable time, money, and build your commercial real estate portfolio much faster while avoiding the traps that other investors fall into.
+You’ll save valuable time and money, and build your commercial real estate portfolio much faster while avoiding the traps that other investors fall into.

 Lack of Planning